NOT NULL Column constraint

 Border case for age

-Just par case for the age
+Just par case for the age field as 0

 INSERT INTO users (name, age, username) VALUES ('Bob', 0, 'bob');